AnhNguyen623/personal_transactions/README.md

 The example data in this repo are fictious and for illustration purposes.

 ## PURPOSE: 1.
 EASY TO SHARE AND MODIFY | 2.
-STORAGE PROJECT
+STORAGE PROJECT | 3.SHARE TOKEN

+## GTI COMMAND: git add . > git commit -m "MESSAGE" > git push